takumade/zimra-fdms-mock-server/README.md

 > [!NOTE]
 > Most of the endpoints are mocked but I want it to be as realistic as possible.
-An average user shouldnt tell the difference between the mock server and the original server. 😊
+An average user shouldnt tell the difference between the mock server and the original server. 😊 For more info see [TODO.md](TODO.md)

 ### Directory Structure